-- (1) it contains a certification by a "responsible official" as defined by 326 IAC 2-7-1(35), and - (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
-One (1) certification may cover multiple forms in one (1) submittal. - (c) A "responsible official" is defined at 326 IAC 2-7-1(35).
+- (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
+One (1) certification may cover multiple forms in one (1) submittal. - (c) A "responsible official" is defined at 326 IAC 2-7-1(34).